Retatrutide: Big Trial Numbers, Bigger Unknowns

 Chronic · ongoing

 48 weeks (Phase 2) · 80 weeks (Phase 3 primary) · 104 weeks (continued) · Obesity is a chronic disease — the drug is taken indefinitely, not cycled.
-Weight regain follows discontinuation.
+No trial has yet run past ~2 years, so multi-year safety and durability are unknown.

 Critical Caveat